-You can save lives by helping us to develop the world’s first blood test to detect breast cancer
+Help us develop the world’s first blood test to detect breast cancer

 By identifying the antibodies produced in response to the first cancer cells, Professor John Robertson and team at our centre in Derby aim to develop the world’s first blood test to detect early breast cancer in women of all ages.

-This simple blood test could potentially help prevent 35% of all future cases from developing – helping save the lives of thousands of women.
+This simple blood test could potentially help prevent 35% of all future cases from developing – helping save the lives of thousands of women around the world.